 Trimming your dog’s nails can be a difficult task to take on at home, regardless of your dog’s size and demeanor.
 Some dogs may have light-colored, thin nails that make it slightly easier to cut, but many dogs have thick, dark nails that make it impossible to see the quick.
 There are nail clippers available with sensors to help reduce the chance of cutting into the quick, but it can be tough to find the right ones for your dog.

 Thankfully, we’ve done the research to help you find the best clippers for your dog.
 We found the best pairs of dog nail clippers with sensors and carefully reviewed each pair, looking for quality as well as value.
-Here’s our list of the 7 Best Dog Nail Clippers with Sensors and their reviews:
+Below is our list of the 7 Best Dog Nail Clippers with Sensors and their reviews.

 A Quick Comparison of our Favorites